Complete quadrangle

 In mathematics, specifically in incidence geometry and especially in projective geometry, a complete quadrangle is a system of geometric objects consisting of any four points in a plane, no three of which are on a common line, and of the six lines connecting the six pairs of points.
 Dually, a complete quadrilateral is a system of four lines, no three of which pass through the same point, and the six points of intersection of these lines.
 The complete quadrangle was called a tetrastigm by Lachlan (1893), and the complete quadrilateral was called a tetragram; those terms are occasionally still used.
+The complete quadrilateral has also been called a Pasch configuration, especially in the context of Steiner triple systems.

 Diagonals

 The six lines of a complete quadrangle meet in pairs to form three additional points called the diagonal points of the quadrangle.
 Similarly, among the six points of a complete quadrilateral there are three pairs of points that are not already connected by lines; the line segments connecting these pairs are called diagonals.
 For points and lines in the Euclidean plane, the diagonal points cannot lie on a single line, and the diagonals cannot have a single point of triple crossing.
 Due to the discovery of the Fano plane, a finite geometry in which the diagonal points of a complete quadrangle are collinear, some authors have augmented the axioms of projective geometry with Fano's axiom that the diagonal points are not collinear, while others have been less restrictive.